-Vim provides different shortcuts for copy, cut and paste operations.
+Vim provides different shortcuts for copy, cut, and paste operations.
 These commands are one of the most used and problematic commands because of vim command or shortcut based work style.

 Copy Current Line

-We can copy current line with the
+We can copy the current line with the

 yy command which is named yank.
 But the cursor should be located in the line we want to copy.